Bug-Busters-Jo/diet-guide-website/README.md

 The purpose of the website is to help a person with their diet plans.
 Based on the input provided by the user , a guide is generated to help the user succeed in his/her weight loss efforts or to advise the user on how to gain muscles.
-It will be provide a step-by-step guide on how to achieve the user's diet goals.
+It will be provide a step-by-step guide on how to achieve the user's diet goals.<br />
 🆗

 ---